 Scale Up Space Analogy

-In terms of space analogies, the Hubble Telescope is analogous of a scale up technology such as your traditional relational database.
+In terms of space analogies, the Hubble Telescope is analogous of a scaling up such as your traditional relational database.

 - It is often utilizes non-commodity hardware (or if it is commodity, it’s enterprise commodity hardware).

 - Specialized equipment was designed and built for the Hubble telescope.
 While not as astronomic (!) in price, enterprise database performance requires more specialized (and expensive) hardware.

 - The Hubble telescope is a single point of failure.
 If we lose the telescope (or a lens), we would lose the ability to get all of these amazing images.